 And that’s when it gets rough: you’ll start thinking you’re not good enough and that maybe you should just quit altogether.

 Disappointment is the best way to fail at learning programming.
 So you want to avoid that at all costs.

-Therefore, make sure your expectations and dreams are more or less aligned with reality.
+Therefore, make sure your expectations are aligned with reality.
 Remember, when you start programming, you’ll begin with learning the very basics first.
 Slowly, you’ll build up your skills and you can create more challenging and complex projects.
 But it’ll take time before you can build a full-blown web application, for example.

 Just make yourself a learning plan based on your goals.
 Then, go one step at a time and track your progress.
 Celebrate each small success you have and remember to look back at how far you’ve come already!